What Can You Do With a Social Work Degree?

 Are you ready to discover your college program?

-Types of Social Work Degrees and Career Paths
+What Kinds of Social Work Degrees Are There?

 Associate Degree in Social Work

-An associate degree in social work lays the groundwork for earning a bachelor’s and prepares graduates for some entry-level positions.
-This degree typically takes two years to complete and covers introductory coursework in social work practice, psychology, and sociology.
+An associate degree in social work lays the groundwork for earning a bachelor's and prepares graduates for some entry-level positions.
+The degree takes two years to complete and covers introductory coursework in social work practice, psychology, and sociology.

-Candidates with social work associate degrees may work as home health aides and community outreach workers, among other roles.
-To learn more, check out our ranking of the best online associates in social work degrees.
+Candidates with a social work associate degree may work as home health aides or community outreach workers.
+Check out our ranking of the best online associate in social work degrees to learn more.

 What Is the Difference Between an AA and an AS in Social Work?

-Associate of arts in social work and associate of science in social work programs prepare students to transfer into bachelor’s programs in social work.
-An AA’s general education requirements focus more on the humanities, while an AS covers more technical skills, including hard sciences and math.
+Both an associate of arts in social work and an associate of science in social work prepare students to transfer into a bachelor's program in social work.
+An AA's general education requirements focus more on the humanities, while an AS focuses more on technical skills, including hard sciences and math.

 Bachelor’s Degree in Social Work

-The most common route to starting a career in social work is earning a bachelor’s degree in social work, which can lead to entry-level, non-clinical work.
-Typical course topics include social work practice, intercultural social welfare issues, and an introduction to psychology.
-This degree takes four years of full-time enrollment to earn and usually incorporates a practicum.
-According to the Council on Social Work Education (CSWE), colleges conferred nearly 18,000 BSW degrees in the 2021-2022 school year.
+The most common route to starting a career in social work is earning a bachelor's degree in social work, which leads to entry-level, non-clinical work.
+Typical course topics include social work practice, intercultural social welfare issues, and introduction to psychology.
+The degree takes four years to earn and usually incorporates a practicum.

 Looking for the most affordable social work degrees?
 Check out our ranking of the most affordable online bachelor’s in social work degrees or online social work degrees.